Welcome to EME 444!

 New to EME 444?

-Registered students should begin with the Course Orientation, located in the "Start Here!" menu (see left).
+Registered students should begin with the Course Orientation.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
-For information about registering for this course and the online degree Bachelor of Arts in Energy and Sustainability Policy visit our ESPBA program home page.
+For information about registering for this course and the online degree Bachelor of Arts in Energy and Sustainability Policy, visit our ESP BA program home page.
 The Master of Education in Earth Sciences home page offers information about registering for this course and the online Master of Education in Earth Sciences degree program.